The Sea Chase: Factual basis

 Though using the same basic plot as the film, the book painted Kirchner as the hero and Ehrlich as the villain, essentially swapping their roles; the book portrays Kirchner and Keller as unintended victims of Erlich's obsession, though in both stories, the key characters all appear to go down with the ship at the climax.

 A named was built by Walkers Limited in Queensland in 1942 for the Royal Australian Navy.
-She operated in Australian and New Guinea waters during the later years of the Second World War, three years after the events depicted in the film.
+She operated in Australian and New Guinea waters during the later years of the war, three years after the events depicted in the film.